 455G (cross-listed with HM 455G) Casino Operations.
 (3) Description of basic casino operations and principles of casino marketing, mathematics of casino games, and utility analysis of gaming motivation and gaming addictions.
 Exploration of career opportunities in the gaming industry.
 Historical background and impact of gaming on hospitality industry.
-Prerequisites: HM 353; or RPTA 322 or RPTA 323; or permission of the instructor.
+Activities outside of class and field trips are required.
+Prerequisites: 21 years of age or permission of the instructor.